janouma/AvalonA/README.md

 *version: 1.2.0*

-**Avalon(A)** allows you to easily add 3d to a set of html elements to simulate a deepness effect *([see jsFiddle preview](http://jsfiddle.net/K3kPx/9/show))*.
+**Avalon(A)** allows you to easily add 3d to a set of html elements to simulate a deepness effect *([see preview](http://janouma.github.io/AvalonA))*.
 To make this 3d effect noticeable, all html elements pertaining to the `transformed layer` *(basically the root container to which the 3d effect get applied to)* - rotate on their x and y axis according to mouse movements.

 # Summary
 - [Dependencies](#dependencies)